 The EGCWR currently maintains four beautification sites in our community:

 - Beethoven School, Washington Street: Club members work with school administrators and teachers to "bring a little green" to this otherwise asphalt campus.
 Each year members hold a fall daffodil-bulb planting event with 2nd graders, who look forward to seeing the flowers break ground and bloom in the spring.
 Club members also contribute and plant other flowering annuals/perennials, grasses and greenery at the school.

 - Mass DOT Visibility Site at Route 1 and Caledonian Avenue: This traffic island presents us with a number of unique challenges, including unrelenting sun, limited water supply and exhaust from passing traffic.
 Club members manicure the area and refresh plantings seasonally, creating an attractive visual "resting place" for Boston commuters' weary eyes.
 (Special thanks to Ace Auto and Plate Glass Company for their ongoing assistance with watering and trash removal at this location.)

 Several of the above sites have won awards in the Boston Mayor's Annual Garden Contest, and all are heavily used and valued by community members.

 - West Roxbury Branch of the Boston Public Library: Since 1998 our club has been working with the Friends of the West Roxbury Branch Library to enhance the landscape surrounding this community landmark, adding "living color" to the entryway and maintaining the popular Reading Garden, which provides visitors with a verdant retreat for reading and reflection.
 The chairperson of our Library Beautification Committee also sits on the board of the Friends.

 As a 501(c)(3) not-for-profit organization, we are dependent on member-volunteers and support from the community to fund the above beautification projects and other activities related to our mission.
-In odd-numbered years, we hold a garden tour showcasing some of our area's extraordinary "city gardens."
-We raise money through sponsorships, tour ticket sales and a raffle of merchandise/services donated by local businesses.
+In odd-numbered years, we hold a West Roxbury garden tour showcasing some of our area's extraordinary "city gardens."
+We raise money through sponsorships, tour ticket sales and a raffle for merchandise/services donated by local businesses.